richard-evans/vampire-workshop/README.md

 input-files/ and pdf-slides/ contain sections separated by day.

 input-files/ contains basic input files for demonstrating vampire, as well as occassional brief walkthroughs. pdf-slides/ contains the presented slides from the workshop.

+## Getting VAMPIRE
+VAMPIRE is required to run the simulations in this workshop and is available at the [wesbite](https://vampire.york.ac.uk/) and the source code is hosted on [GitHub](https://github.com/richard-evans/vampire).

 ## License
 The license is available in the LICENSE file.